MattCarothers/uhp/README.md

 # Universal Honey Pot
 Universal Honey Pot is a medium interaction honeypot that allows defenders to quickly implement line-based TCP protocols with a simple JSON configuration.
+## Why?
+Threats evolve quickly, and writing traditional honeypots is a pain.
+Defenders start from scratch writing networking, logging, and protocol emulation code, and then they still have to integrate their new honeypot with existing systems.
+In practice, few new honeypots ever get written for those reasons.

+UHP provides all the networking and logging, and it outputs JSON or publishes to hpfeeds for quick integration.
+It makes emulating new protocols a simple matter of creating some JSON, or it can even run with a generic config and write new skeleton emulations all by itself based on the input it receives.
 ## Usage
 ```
 usage: uhp.py [-h] [-H HOST] [-f FILE] [-a AUTO_MACHINE_DIR]